 To protect your local network from attacks and intruders from the Internet, Keenetic routers have a firewall enabled by default.
-In most cases, the default settings are sufficient for security, and there is no need to further configure the firewall.
+In most cases, the default settings are sufficient for security, and there is no need to configure the firewall further.
 But if it is necessary for solving certain issues, any Keenetic router provides flexible options for configuring firewall rules.

 In this article, we will give practical examples of firewall rules usage in Keenetic.

 Some theory and detailed description of the firewall in Keenetic routers can be found in the article 'How does a firewall work?'.

 NOTE: Important!
 The firewall will not control an existing session when a session is already installed, and then a firewall rule concerning traffic in that session is created.
 The rule will take effect after the current session is broken — forced or after the session's lifetime has expired.

 For the correct operation of the newly created rule (to reset current/active connections), you may disable and enable the corresponding network interface again on your Keenetic.

 Let's take a look at the following examples:

 We will configure firewall rules via the Keenetic web interface.
 You can do this on the Firewall page.